-Find yourself wondering: Do blocked ads count towards PPC impressions?
+Find yourself wondering: Does a blocked advertisement count towards PPC impressions?

-One of the most popular browser plugins that has sparked controversy is the Ad Blocker, which is designed to have the capability of blocking ads on websites like YouTube and Google, and other search engine sites.
-Digital marketers have had a struggle in countering the effects of ad blocks and other ads blocking software that is currently available to internet users.
+One of the most popular browser plugins that has sparked controversy is the ad blocker, which can block ads on websites like YouTube and Google.
+Digital marketers struggle to counter the effects of ad blocks and other ads blocking software currently available to internet users.

-Ads blocking software is most common on desktop, and it can be installed with the click of a button in order to begin blocking ad choices immediately.
-The ad blocker plugin is smart enough to detect advertisements and is capable of blocking ads on websites that are designed to be marketable.
+Ads blocking software is most common on desktop.
+It’s also very easy to install; with the click of a button, users block ads immediately.
+The ad blocker plugin is smart enough to detect advertisements and block ads on websites that are designed to be marketable.

 Do Blocked Ads Count Towards PPC Impressions?